-How is a traditional Tibetan tangka mounted?
+How is a traditional Tibetan thangka mounted?

-A tangka is a painting of a Buddhist deity, done for religious purposes and made according to strict codes of iconography.
-A tangka must be framed in silk brocade and consecrated in a ceremony by a qualified Lama.
+A thangka is a painting of a Buddhist deity, done for religious purposes and made according to strict codes of iconography.
+A thangka must be framed in silk brocade and consecrated in a ceremony by a qualified Lama.
 It has a pole running across the bottom edge and a cord to hang it at the top.
 There is usually a yellow silk covering that is hung over the front to provide the deities with privacy.
 This is folded and draped at the top when on view.

-This format allows tangkas to be rolled up to be carried from place to place or to be rotated according to annual rituals or festivals.
+This format allows thangkas to be rolled up to be carried from place to place or to be rotated according to annual rituals or festivals.
 Paintings like this traveled easily with traders, itinerant monks, and nomads.

 Discussion Points/Teaching Suggestions: